GuruSaju/Alexa/AboutGuruSkill/README.md

 which projects he worked on at {companyType}
 {companyType} projects

+## PublicationsIntent
+about his publications
+has he published any papers
+his research publications
+has he published any research papers
+what are his publications
+publications
+publication

 ## Language Intent
 What languages does guru speak
 What languages does guru know